VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: Experiments

-As discussed in Fig.~\ref{fig:intro_figure} (a), causal video VAEs map several pixel frames into one latent, which creates ambiguity when conditioning on a specific frame.
-One intuitive workaround is to keep the target frame and pad the rest with zeros before VAE encoding, which we denote as \emph{Pixel-space Padding}.
-While this approach is temporally precise, it forces the frozen VAE to process highly out-of-distribution inputs, often corrupting colors and textures.
-To disentangle this issue, we compare four alignment strategies: (i) \emph{Latent-space Conditioning}: encode the entire video with the VAE (video mode) to obtain a latent sequence; at designated timestamps, the corresponding latent slice is injected as the conditional input. (ii) \emph{Pixel-space Padding}: construct a pixel-space video in which non-target frames are zeroed; encode the entire padded video with the VAE (video mode) (iii) \emph{w/o RoPE Interpolation}: encode each conditional frame independently with the VAE (image mode); assign each conditional token to the discrete temporal slot determined by the VAE compression window (no interpolation). (iv) \emph{Our full method with Temporal RoPE Interpolation}.
+As discussed in Fig.~\ref{fig:intro_figure} (a), causal video VAEs map several pixel frames into one latent, creating ambiguity when conditioning on a specific frame.
+To address this, we compare four alignment strategies: (i) \emph{Latent-space Conditioning}: encode the entire video with the VAE to obtain a latent sequence, then use the corresponding latent slice as condition. (ii) \emph{Pixel-space Padding}: construct a video where non-target frames are zeroed, then encode it with the VAE. (iii) \emph{w/o RoPE Interpolation}: encode each conditional frame independently (image mode) and assign it to the nearest discrete temporal slot. (iv) \emph{Our full method with Temporal RoPE Interpolation}.

-\textbf{Qualitative evidence.} Although pixel-space padding can in principle ``point'' to the correct frame, it introduces visible artifacts because the VAE never trained on zero-filled inputs.
-Fig.~\ref{fig:padding_vs_rope} illustrates this: the padded result shows clear color shifts and texture wash-out, whereas RoPE-based alignment preserves the conditional frame with high fidelity.
+\textbf{Qualitative evidence.} Fig.~\ref{fig:padding_vs_rope} illustrates that while pixel-space padding is temporally precise, it introduces visible artifacts like color shifts and texture degradation because the VAE was not trained on zero-filled inputs.
+In contrast, our RoPE-based alignment preserves the conditional frame with high fidelity.

-\textbf{Quantitative analysis.} We further evaluate single-frame I2V at target indices ($2$, $3$, $4$).
-As shown in Fig.~\ref{fig:psnr_spike} and Tab.~\ref{tab:ablation}, \emph{Latent-space Conditioning} yields a nearly flat PSNR curve, indicating motion collapse. \emph{w/o RoPE Interpolation} recovers dynamics but shifts the PSNR peaks due to slot misalignment. \emph{Pixel-space Padding} peaks at the correct indices but with lower overall fidelity.
-In contrast, our method with RoPE Interpolation aligns exactly to the target frames and achieves the best fidelity.
+\textbf{Quantitative analysis.} We further evaluate single-frame I2V generation targeting frame indices $2, 3, 4$.
+As shown in Fig.~\ref{fig:psnr_spike} and Tab.~\ref{tab:ablation}, \emph{Latent-space Conditioning} achieves high PSNR but collapses motion (very low Dynamic Degree). \emph{w/o RoPE Interpolation} recovers dynamics but its PSNR peaks are misaligned. \emph{Pixel-space Padding} peaks correctly but suffers from lower fidelity.
+Our method with RoPE Interpolation not only aligns perfectly with the target frames but also achieves the best balance of fidelity and motion generation.
+These results confirm that our proposed strategy uniquely provides both fine-grained control and high-quality generation.